erhmutlu/poogle-nlp/README.md

 ##### What about numbers ?
-Indexing all numbers into elasticsearch is not convenient way, I have written a small tool to detect numbers in sentence.
-It can be in numberic format, or digital, or mixed.
+Indexing all numbers into elasticsearch is not convenient way, I have written a cool tool to detect numbers in sentence.
+It can be in numberical format, or word format, or mixed.

 Now, this tool can detect at most `dokuz yüz doksan dokuz milyon dokuz yüz doksan dokuz bin dokuz yüz doksan dokuz` or its some mixed shape.
 But it can be developed to higher numbers.
 Also, there is now maximum limit to detect if the number contains only digits!